 If you are my Buyer client, you will never be obligated to pay our commission or any other fees.
 You will get my undivided attention, excellent communication, honesty, and my 17 years of experience.
-We only have 1 requirement, which is the same as you will encounter with any good Realtor who is in demand.
+And we can work together in a way that the Seller will compensate me/ReMax, not the Buyer.
+We only have one requirement, which is the same as you will encounter with any good Realtor who is in demand.
 And that is this: I only work with my clients on a one on one basis, I don’t work with clients using multiple agents, and I expect to make all offers on your behalf so that I can be compensated by the seller, not you.
 That is how you get personal service, at no cost.

-To ensure you get the best service, and the power and legal expertise of Remax behind your purchase, I ask for the same one on one commitment you can expect of me.
+To ensure you get the best service, and the representation and expertise of Remax behind your purchase, I ask for the same one on one commitment you can expect of me.
 You will find no complaints about my service in my 17-year career, and I have 17 years of happy, satisfied clients who worked with me in this same manner.
-I will help educate you on the buying process in our area, review property details, history, codes, be on call to show homes and provide data, and act in your best interest with full Re/Max representation.
+I will help educate you on the buying process in our area, review property details, the property history, local codes, taxes, flood zones, the age of the roof and air conditioning, any warrantees, and I will be on call to show homes and provide data, and act in your best interest with full Re/Max representation.

 Will I pay any commissions or fees? -No. When I make your offer, the seller will be aware you have a Realtor representing to you, and the seller will pay my Brokerage 50% of the commission they agreed on.
 Otherwise their agent keeps the entire commission, and you are taking on a professional with no one on your side.

 Can I cancel any time? -Yes.
 I want a happy relationship as much as you do, and if I felt I was disappointing you, I’d probably fire myself.